 1961 January 8: 70% in Algeria, and 76% in France, vote for geographically restricted independence for Algeria.

-April 8: 91% vote in favour of Algerian independence.
-The French nationalists do not accept this, and continue with terrorist attacks.
+— April 8: 91% vote in favor of Algerian independence.
+The French nationalists do not accept this and continue with terrorist attacks.

-July 3: Independence is proclaimed.
-Mass emigration of Europeans begins, and Algeria is left with a desperate lack of skilled labour.
+— July 3: Independence is proclaimed.
+Mass emigration of Europeans begins, although their protection and full civil rights are guaranteed.
+Algeria is left with a desperate lack of skilled labor.

-1965: Minister of defence Houari Boumedienne arranges a coup, where Ben Bella is evicted, but without bloodshed.
-Ben Bella's power had for some time been growing at the cost of the National Assembly.
+1965: Minister of defense Houari Boumedienne arranges a coup, where Ben Bella is evicted, but without bloodshed.
+Ben Bella’s power had for some time been growing at the cost of the National Assembly.
 Boumedienne takes supreme power for himself.
-Algeria makes full use of its oil resources, and enters the international arena, as a revolutionary, effective, fast growing third world country.
+Algeria makes full use of its oil resources, and enters the international arena, as a revolutionary, effective, fast-growing third world country.

-1976: Algeria is declared a socialist state, under control of the FLN.
+1976: Algeria is declared a socialist state, under the control of the FLN.
 Boumedienne is elected president.

-1980: "Spring of Kabyle", in which a rebellion against Arab cultural and political dominance, takes place in Tizi Ouzou, and also in Bejaïa.
-Nobody is killed, but this incident is very important for Kabylia identity, which is facing arabization of Algeria.
+1980: “Spring of Kabyle”, in which a rebellion against Arab cultural and political dominance, takes place in Tizi Ouzou, and also in Bejaïa.
+Nobody is killed, but this incident is very important for Kabyle identity, which is facing the Arabization of Algeria.

 1988: Protests in Algiers and some other cities against the politics of the government.
 At least 500 youth are killed in Algiers.